saVantCZ/PS5reborn/README.md

 ## Filter Preset Setup
 > You must use First Filter preset for Installed Games, sorted by Recent Activity or Last Played
 >
-> Second Filter preset must be called "Media" anything else will not show Media Layout
+> Second Filter preset must be called "Media" anything else will not show Media Layout, There you can store all your media apps
 >
 > 3rd and all others are up to you